Margaret Rhee: Research and teaching

-She was the Institute of American Cultures Visiting Researcher in Asian American Studies at UCLA for 2014 - 2015.
-From 2004 - 2006, she worked as an editor for publications YOLK Magazine, Chopblock.com, and Backstage.
+She was the Institute of American Cultures Visiting Researcher in Asian American Studies at UCLA from 2014 to 2015.
+From 2004 to 2006, she worked as an editor for publications YOLK Magazine, Chopblock.com, and Backstage.

-Currently, she is a College Fellow at Harvard University in the Department of English, and Assistant Professor at SUNY Buffalo in the Department of Media Study.
+She was a college fellow at Harvard University in the department of English, and assistant professor at SUNY Buffalo in the department of media study.
+She is an assistant professor of media studies at the New School, in New York, NY.